alpha74/gep_text_extractor/README.md

-# GEP Text Extractor
+# Google Earth Pro Text Extractor
-Extract and parse latitude and longitude from screenshots of GEP, using OpenCV and Python.
+- Extract and parse latitude and longitude from screenshots of Google Earth Pro, using OpenCV and Python.
+- Used as a sub-module.

 ## Steps: